rodekruis/espocrm-template-shelter/README.md

-# People Affected Management (PAM)
+# Shelter Data Management

 ## Introduction

-**People Affected Management (PAM)** is a data management solution based on EspoCRM for humanitarian organizations to manage the data of the people they serve.
+The Shelter Data Mangement template can be used in hosting and rental programs.
+It should be used together with the [People Affected Management (PAM)](https://github.com/rodekruis/espocrm-template-pam/tree/main) template.

-#### Why PAM?
+#### Why Shelter template?
-Management of people's personal information is a critical aspect of humanitarian work.
+Management of information is a critical aspect within a shelter program.
 It is essential to have a system that is **secure**, **easy to use**, **fast to set up**, and **customizable** to the needs of your organization.
-PAM is designed to meet these requirements.
+The shelter template is designed to meet these requirements.
 It offers:
 * A simple yet effective **data model**, defining what data is stored in the system and how it is interlinked​
 * A set of **layouts** to easily manage this data​
 * Standard **user roles** to control access, down to individual records and fields​